 Traffic Manager was the 343rd most popular job in the U.S. Government in 2021, with 157 employed.
 The most common payscale was the general schedule payscale.

-In 2016, the Federal Acquisition Service hired the most employees titled Traffic Management, with an average salary of $96,965.
+In 2021, the Department of State hired the most employees titled Traffic Management, with an average salary of $111,421.